Time-dependent relaxed magnetohydrodynamics -- inclusion of cross helicity constraint using phase-space action: Introduction

+In this paper we are principally concerned with developing RxMHD, a new nondissipative fluid dynamics intermediate between ideal magnetohydrodynamics (IMHD) and relaxed (Rx) magnetohydrostatics (RxMHS), within a single, topologically toroidal domain $\Omega$ that is closed, of genus at least 1, and whose boundary $\partial\Omega$ is smooth, gapless, and perfectly conducting.

+This is part of a larger project, the development of a truly \emph{dynamical} Multiregion Relaxed MHD (MRxMHD); the \emph{static}, MRxMHS version already being well developed and embodied in the SPEC equilibrium code for nonaxisymmetric plasmas. \cite{Hudson_etal_2012b,Dewar_Yoshida_Bhattacharjee_Hudson_2015} The first application of the current dynamicization project is to extend SPEC to include stratified equilibrium flows, \cite{Qu_etal_2020} with codes to model time-dependent behavior to follow later.
+The SPEC code is already coming to be used in such challenging practical applications as stellarator design, but its main relevance to the present paper is that it is designed to adhere to the principle that a good code should be based on a mathematically well-posed model.

+It was pointed out by Grad, \cite{Grad_67} that the problem of constructing nonaxisymmetric toroidal equilibria with nontrivial, smooth pressure profiles using IMHD is \emph{ill-posed} due to singular behavior at resonances on magnetic surfaces with rational magnetic-field-line rotation numbers \emph{and} nonzero pressure gradients.

+The MRxMHD approach has evolved from the mathematical construction of a solution to Grad's problem by Bruno and Laurence, \cite{Bruno_Laurence_96} who showed the existence (sufficiently close to axisymmetry) of weak solutions of the IMHD equations with piecewise constant, stepped pressure profiles.
+Their construction drew on insights from nonlinear Hamiltonian dynamics, notably KAM theory, to avoid the conjunction of pressure gradients and rational surfaces.
+This was done by restricting ($\delta$-function) pressure gradients to invariant tori with sufficiently irrational rotation numbers, while having only zero pressure gradients on all irrational surfaces.

+The SPEC code may be viewed \emph{either} as a variational numerical method for finding such weak solutions far from axisymmetry, \emph{or} as a multiregion extension of Taylor's \cite{Taylor_86} plasma relaxation theory, which invokes small-scale turbulence to break nearly all the infinity of IMHD invariants so pressure gradients relax to zero while conserving magnetic helicity.
+While we use the term ``relaxation'' in this paper, and make some speculative comments about turbulence, we are essentially adopting the first, weak-IMHD view as there is no dissipation in Hamiltonian dynamics.
+For the purposes of this paper, the term \emph{relaxation} is interpreted as ``relaxation of constraints.''

-In this paper we are principally concerned with developing a dynamical theory, RxMHD, of plasma relaxation (Rx) within a single domain $\Omega$ that is closed, of genus at least 1, and whose boundary $\partial\Omega$ is smooth, gapless, and perfectly conducting.
-This is part of a larger project, the development of Multiregion Relaxed MHD (MRxMHD) \cite{Dewar_Yoshida_Bhattacharjee_Hudson_15}, in which $\Omega$ is but a subregion of a larger plasma region, partitioned into multiple relaxation domains physically separated by \emph{interfaces}.
-Thus in general $\partial\Omega(t)$ is the union of the inward-facing sides of the interfaces $\Omega$ shares with its neighbors.
+In the MRxMHD context, $\Omega$ is but a subregion of a larger plasma region, partitioned into multiple relaxation domains physically separated by weak-IMHD current-sheet \emph{interfaces} of zero width.
+Thus, in general, the boundary $\partial\Omega(t)$ is the union of the inward-facing sides of the interfaces $\Omega$ shares with its neighbors.

 We consider these interfaces to be impervious to magnetic flux, implying the \emph{tangentiality condition}